Hubli-Dharwad Municipal Corporation: Wards

 Of 82 Wards, 28 belong to Dharwad and 54 are in Hubli region.

 BJP emerged as single largest party in 2021 HDMC elections by winning 39 of 82 seats.
 INC accused AIMIM for splitting Minority votes and making way for BJP's victory.
 Mayor's post is reserved for Backward class A category and Deputy Mayor's Post was limited to Scheduled Castes Woman.

 Demand for separate municipal corporation for Dharwad

 The citizens of Dharwad city accuses HDMC for biased decisions towards their area and demand for a separate municipal corporation in Dharwad by splitting from HDMC.
 The demand was acknowledged by Chief minister Basavaraj Bommai on 25 August 2021 who opined that Dharwad deserved a separate municipal corporation.

+In July 2024 the demand for creation of an exclusive municipal corporation for Dharwad city surfaced again with citizens urging state govt to make an announcement of the same during the monsoon session of state legislature, which was on 15 July 2024.

+On January 2, 2025 the Karnataka state cabinet declared the separation of Hubballi Dharwad municipal corporation, formation of new municipal corporation for the city of Dharwad.

 Functions

 Hubli-Dharwad Municipal Corporation is created for the following functions: